Improve banner for "background activity"

 Hope I've explained this well enough!

-#1 Updated by Phillip Davis over 3 years ago
+Updated by Phillip Davis about 7 years ago

 Some activities output their text progress to a text box in the UI (e.g. package installation).
 If the user navigates away from the relevant page then stuff goes wrong with the "background" process that is doing the work.
 It would be nice to avoid that - put the output of such things into a text file somewhere and display that output when the user comes back to the "package installation..." page so they can see what happened without having broken the background process.